mattytrog/Yaesu-FT757GX/MAIN_CPU/README.txt

 !!Compile with CCS compiler!!

+26/10/24 v0.72 hex/source added.
+Another bugfix.
+Turning off in CB mode, under a temporary wideband would cause rig to be locked in CB, with TX inhibit on.
+Fixing would need an EEPROM reset.
+This is now fixed.
+One line of code!

 24/10/24 v0.71 hex/source added.
 Small bugfix release.
 Improved 10hz counting (should be correct now) Restored missing custom CAT commands